 - Heroism Incentive: The only reward that can be purchased in exchange for Favor in Second Edition: Money.
 Considering what Wealth can be used for in this edition, it's not that bad of a reward.

 - The Promise: Knights can take an advantage called The Vow which allows them to use 20 saved experience points to make an in-character vow, the GM MUST allow the vow to come to pass as worded, though there are certain restrictions.

 - Right Makes Might: Why the knights do what they do.

 La Cosca (Second Edition)

-- Friendly Neighborhood Gangster: What happens when you get a collection of nobles, clergymen, bankers, and do-gooder types the Merchant Princes of Vodacce couldn't kill, but could imprison, and put them all on the same tiny island of La Bucca?
+- Friendly Neighborhood Gangster: This is what happens when you get a collection of nobles, clergymen, bankers, and do-gooder types the Merchant Princes of Vodacce couldn't kill, but could imprison, and put them all on the same tiny island of La Bucca.
 A Secret Society built on every Mafia trope merged with the morals of Robin Hood.